 Will Your U.S. Will Be Valid Under Foreign Laws?

-If your will has been created and signed with the proper formalities as required by the laws of your U.S. state of residence and is considered a valid will there, nonetheless, it may or may not be valid in a foreign country.
+If your will has been created and signed with the proper formalities as required by the laws of your U.S. state of residence and is considered a valid will there, nonetheless, it may not be valid in a foreign country.

 For example, if the laws of your state require a will to be signed only in front of two witnesses but the laws of the foreign country where you own assets require a will to be signed in front of three witnesses, then your valid U.S. will may not be valid in the foreign country.